-Full membership is for WFU students who are 3 months or more into their active, fully abstinent recovery from addiction.
+Full membership is for WFU students with a desire to maintain a life of recovery from their identified form of addiction.
 Provisional membership is available for students who are early in recovery.
 Allies are welcomed and will have opportunities to collaborate and engage.

 The Recovery Lounge

-The lounge is as a hub for students in recovery at WFU.
+The lounge serves as a hub for students in recovery at WFU and offers:

 - A meeting space